Superconducting integrated on-demand quantum memory with microwave pulse preservation: Abstract

 \section{Abstract}

-Microwave quantum memory represents a critical component for the development of quantum repeaters and resource-efficient quantum processors.
-We report the experimental realization of a novel architecture of superconducting random access quantum memory with cycling storage time, achieved through pulsed control of an RF-SQUID coupling element.
-The device demonstrates a memory cycle time of 1.51 $\mu s$ and achieves 57.5\% fidelity with preservation of the input pulse shape during the first retrieval interval for near-single-photon level excitations, with subsequent exponential decay characterized by a time constant of 11.44 $\mu s$.
-This performance represents a several-fold improvement over previously reported implementations.
-Crucially, we establish that while the proposed active coupler realization introduces no measurable fidelity degradation, the primary limitation arises from impedance matching imperfections.
-These results highlight the potential of proposed architecture for quantum memory applications while identifying specific avenues for near-unity storage fidelity.
+Microwave quantum memory represents a critical component for quantum radars and resource-efficient approaches to quantum error correction.
+Superconducting microwave resonators provide highly efficient storage, long coherence times, on-demand reading and even in memory pulse engineering, but it’s still challenging to overcome design and materials induced loss channels for on-chip realization.
+In this work, we present a novel architecture of integrated superconducting quantum memory with a dynamically controlled RF-SQUID coupling element in pulse regime, thus ensuring high efficiency storage and cycling storage time.
+It demonstrates a memory cycle time of 1.51 $\mu s$ and 57.5(4)\% storage fidelity with preservation of the stored pulse shape during the retrieval at single-photon level excitations.
+We establish that while the proposed active coupler realization introduces no measurable fidelity degradation, the primary limitation arises from impedance matching and materials imperfections.
+Still the device was used only for storing finite-duration near-single-photon classical microwave pulses, we assert that it operates as a linear device when the photon population in the common resonator remains low so it should be compatible with quantum state storage.
+The proposed architecture highlights a disruptive potential for on-chip qubit and memory integration for scalable quantum error correction, while identifying specific avenues for near-unity storage fidelity.